 So, if a distributor already collected the cultivation tax on cannabis that hasn’t been introduced to the commercial market, they must return the cultivation tax to the originating cultivator.
 However, if the cultivation tax cannot be returned to the cannabis cultivator, the distributor is responsible for reporting and paying the cultivation tax to the CDTFA.

 Regardless of theft of cash, sales tax is required on all taxable sales.
 Losing merchandise because of theft does not result in a deductible for sales and use tax purposes because there was no sale.

 However, the loss of merchandise from theft could impact your cost of goods sold (COGS).
 Thus, you will need to maintain appropriate documentation just in case there’s an audit.

 The right documentation is essential; this is how you’ll support the losses incurred from theft.
-For sales and use tax, cultivation tax, and cannabis excise tax, you can use various forms of documentation.
+For sales and use tax, cultivation tax, and excise tax, you can use various forms of documentation.
 This includes but is not limited to:

 - Police reports